Lartu/ldpl/README.md

   end if
 ```

-Greet the user, ask them for their name and then print *你好, &lt;name&gt;!* followed by a line-break.
+This code greets the user, asks them what their name is and then prints *你好, &lt;name&gt;!!
+How old are you?* followed by a line-break.
+Then asks them for their age and, if they enter a number greater than 200, it prints *Woah, you are really old!*, followed by a line-break.
 Easy as pie and super legible.
 Check the [official website](https://www.ldpl-lang.org/) and the [examples](/examples) subfolder for more examples, including a Brainf*ck interpreter and Bellman-Ford's Algorithm!

 ### 🎏 What can I use LDPL for?